gbajsingh/Excel-web-scraping-automation/Predicting Employee Attrition.md

 ```
 ![attrition by dailyrate](https://user-images.githubusercontent.com/46609482/68811423-77b30900-0625-11ea-8fc1-dca9078bd18b.PNG)      ![attrition by dailyrate boxplot](https://user-images.githubusercontent.com/46609482/68811618-ee500680-0625-11ea-8004-f73e331cc4fa.PNG)

-Distribution of employees with attrition among daily rate seems proportional to employess without attrition.
-The average daily rate of employees with attrition is slightly lower than employees without attrition.
+The chart on the left shows the distribution of employees with attrition among daily rate is slightly skewed to the left meaning the count of employees with attrition is higher towards lower daily rate.
+The chart on the right confirms that the average daily rate of employees with attrition is indeed slightly lower than employees without attrition.

 ```r
 # visualization by hourly rate